Web development and website management - A complete overview

 Website tracking

-To find out how well a site works for users, it is important to measure it regularly (tracking), analyze it, draw conclusions and optimize it based on that.
+To find out how well a website is performing for users, it is important to measure it regularly (tracking), analyze it, draw conclusions and optimize it accordingly.

 Measure your website performance

-To make tracking easier for you, we recommend that you create a dashboard that allows you to analyze how your website is performing at regular intervals at a glance.
+To make tracking easier for you, we recommend creating a dashboard that you can use to analyze how your website is performing at regular intervals.

 We have listed the most important metrics below:Speed

-To keep an eye on your site's traffic, you should regularly track the flow of visitors to your website.
-Ideally, this number should increase steadily through relevant promotional measures, because more traffic means more leads and conversions in the best case.
+To keep an eye on your website's traffic, you should regularly track the flow of visitors to your website.
+Ideally, this number should increase steadily through relevant promotional measures, because more traffic also means more leads and conversions at best.

 Dwell time

-Another metric that should be tracked is the average time (Time Spent on Website) that a user spends on the entire site or on the respective subpages.
+Another key figure that should be tracked is the average time (Time Spent on Website) that a user spends on the entire site or on the respective subpages.
 This metric can be an indication of how interesting the page is for the user.
 A very short dwell time indicates that the content is either not relevant or unattractive.
-An above-average dwell time, on the other hand, may indicate that the user cannot find his way around.
+An above-average dwell time, on the other hand, can indicate that the user is not finding their way around.

 Pageviews and single pageviews